 Section 2925.03 of the Ohio Revised Code explains that any person why sells, ships, distributes, transports, or delivers a controlled substance can be charged with drug trafficking.
 The punishment for drug trafficking can range from a fifth-degree felony to a first-degree felony, depending on the type and quantity of the drug in question.

-How Proximity to Minors and School Property Can Impact Ohio Drug Charges
+Does Proximity to Minors and School Property Impact Ohio Drug Charges?

 Though all drug crimes in Ohio are taken extremely seriously by law enforcement, special attention is given to offenses which take place near minors or school property.
 As a result, crimes which occur around children are punished more severely than crimes which take place among adults.